Hampden County, Massachusetts

 Genealogy, History & Facts

 When was Hampden County, MA Created?

 Hampden County was founded on February 25, 1812 from Hampshire County.
 The county was named in honor of John Hampden (1595—1643), the famous 17th century English parliamentarian.

-Currently the Hampden County Seat is situated in Springfield and the county government was abolished on July 1, 1998
+The County Seat is located in Springfield and the county government was abolished on July 1, 1998

-Cities and towns situated in Hampden County are made up of Agawam, Brimfield, Chicopee, East Longmeadow, Feeding Hills, Granville, Hampden, Holland, Holyoke, Indian Orchard, Longmeadow, Ludlow, Monson, Montgomery, Palmer, Russell, Southwick, Springfield, Wales, West Springfield, Westfield, Wilbraham.
+Cities and towns located in the County include Agawam, Brimfield, Chicopee, East Longmeadow, Feeding Hills, Granville, Hampden, Holland, Holyoke, Indian Orchard, Longmeadow, Ludlow, Monson, Montgomery, Palmer, Russell, Southwick, Springfield, Wales, West Springfield, Westfield, Wilbraham.

 Hampden County vital records can be found at the Massachusetts Office of Vital Records has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Massachusetts for current fees and application process.
 Vital Records have been registered in Massachusetts since 1635.
 Statewide collection began in 1841.
 There is a fee for each copy requested.
 Records for events that occurred from 1841-1910 are available at the State Archives.

 Hampden County Town Clerks has copies of vital records (birth, marriage, divorce and death records).
 Clerks respond to inquiries regarding vital records, since most have indexes available.